matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/loading-go-plugins.md

 `"custom_middleware_bundle"` - here you place your filename with the bundle (`.zip` archive) to be fetched from the HTTP endpoint you specified in your `tyk.conf` parameter `"bundle_base_url"`

-So, your API spec will have this field:
+To load a plugin, your API spec should set this field like so:
 ```json
 "custom_middleware_bundle": "FooBarBundle.zip"
 ```